vfalmado/Post-installation-script/README.md

 The script identifies which package manager the system uses and applies the appropriate code to the system.

-It was developed for personal use only; feel free to use it if you find it useful.
+It was developed for personal use only; feel free to use or modify it if you find it useful.

 ## Updates
 The script handles the system keys (Manjaro) and updates before installing any packages and after the installations are complete.

 ## Installed packages
-Flatpaks and Snaps are enabled by this script, without the need to reboot.
+Flatpaks are enabled by this script, without the need to reboot; snaps are no longer used.
-* **Snaps:** Authy and Multipass
-* **Flatpaks:** 0ad, AdwSteamGtk, AppImmagePool, Bitwarden, Bottles, ClamTK, DejaDup, Discord, Firefox, Flameshot, Flatseal, GIMP, Gnome Boxes, Godot Engine, HedgeWars, Heroic Games, Joplin, Kdenlive, LMMS, Lutris, Manuskript, MEGAsync, MuseScore, OBS Studio, OpenTTD, PrismLauncher, RetroArch, Scribus, Spot, Spotify, Steam, StoryArchitect (Starc), Telegram, Tellico, Thunderbird, Todoist, Transmission, Tuxemon and ZapZap
+* **Flatpaks:** AdwSteamGtk, Audacity, Bitwarden, Blanket, Bottles, Boxes, Cartridges, ClamTK, Cockpit Client, DejaDup, Detwinner, Discord, Firefox, Flatseal, Fluffychat, Freeplane, Fsearch, Gearlever, GIMP, Gnome Extensions, Guitarix, Heroic Games Launcher, Hidamari, Inkscape, Kdenlive, Komikku, LMMS, Lutris, MEGAsync, Motrix, Obsidian, OBS Studio, Okular, OpenAndroidInstaller, OpenTTD, Organizer, RetroArch, Spotify, Steam, Telegram, Tellico, Thunderbird, Todoist, Transmission, Tuxemon, TuxGuitar, VLC and ZapZap
-* **Official Repositories:** bat, btop, duf, exa, fd-find, ncdu, ripgrep, tldr, thefuck, gparted, TeamViewer and Okular
+* **Official Repositories:** bat, btop, duf, exa, fd-find, gparted, ncdu, ripgrep, tldr and thefuck
 * **DNF:** akmod-nvidia
 * **APT:** nala
 * **PAMAC:** LibreOffice
-* **AppImage:** Mendeley Reference Manager
+* **AppImage:** Fedistar and Mendeley Reference Manager
-* **Others:** Syncthing, Bedrock Linux and NordVPN
+* **Others:** Bedrock Linux, Facilitador Linux, NordVPN, PhotoGIMP patch, Syncthing and TeamViewer

-## Patches
-Applies the PhotoGIMP patch

 ## Uninstalled packages
 No packages are currently uninstalled.